 One aspect of rebuilding was building new friendships and community.
 A few weeks into summer I’d made large steps towards accomplishing that goal.
 But I was about to discover another equally important aspect of a rebuilding season.
 I was on a journey to find self again.

 Wednesday came very quickly, and I put on another suit of armor.
-This time it was printed with flamingos. (the girls and I have matching prints with flamingos too!)
+This time it was printed with flamingos.

 “I’m really nervous,” I told Emily as I began to walk out the door.
 “What if I don’t get in the water?
 I’m terrified of fish.”